LabForComputationalVision/pyrtools/docs/index.rst

     auto-scaling options, rounding to integer zoom factors to avoid resampling artifacts, and useful labeling (dimensions and gray-range).

+**NOTE**: If you are only interested in the complex steerable pyramid, we have a pytorch implementation in the `plenoptic <https://plenoptic.readthedocs.io/en/>`_ package; the implementation in plenoptic is differentiable.

 .. include:: quickstart.rst

 Pyramid resources